Music teacher facing layoff uses music to lift her spirits

 California educators say school districts have told about 20,000 teachers that by summer they may lose their jobs.
 One public school instructor tries to distract herself from the prospect of a layoff by concentrating on her work.

 Los Angeles Unified music teacher Eloise Porter lugs dog-eared sheet music, an iPod, and a hip-slung microphone and speaker to four different schools each week.
 On this day she’s in the auditorium at Buchanan Middle School in Highland Park, leading fourth- and fifth-graders through lessons on pitch and harmony.
-As they warm up and begin she reminds them that they can do better.
+As they warm up and begin she reminds them that they can do better."That's not your best tone boys and girls."

 Their second attempt brings a smile to her face.
 "That’s my beautiful Buchanan chorus sound."